The most award winning

 The study’s findings would no longer apply to the typical patient with hypertension.
 "We would then need to quantify the results, to reflect that 93% of participants were engaged in a social network that potentially influenced their concomitant management," says Halperin.

-Researchers go to great pains to validate outcomes, he emphasizes, and if social media use undermines scientific integrity, "it can be harmful and wasteful."
+Researchers go to great pains to validate outcomes, he says, and if social media use undermines scientific integrity, "it can be harmful and wasteful."

 The goal of research is to create reliable new knowledge, free of researcher bias and based on accurate information obtained from willing participants, says Edward Goldman, JD, associate professor of the ObGyn Program in Sexual Rights and Reproductive Justice at the University of Michigan Health System in Ann Arbor.